Tonkata28/PB-Javascript---Pen4o-s-odyssey/README.md

-This project is about a Softuni project from the Basics course.
+This project is about a Softuni project from the Basics course with JS(javascript).